Buying a House in Massachusetts: A Residential Renovation and Interior Design Guide

 What if my house is NOT in a historic district?

-Then you have considerably more freedom, and also considerably more responsibility, because no one is going to stop you from making decisions you will later regret.
+Then you have more freedom, and also more responsibility, because no one is going to stop you from making terrible decisions you will later regret.
+With great power comes great responsibility, and no, Stan Lee didn't come up with that, it was Cicero (an Italian of course), you can look it up if you don't believe me.

-The absence of regulatory oversight does not mean a house has nothing worth keeping.
-It means the decision is yours.
+The lack of regulatory oversight does not mean a house has nothing worth keeping, it only means the decision is yours.
 Character, proportion, original details, things that cannot be replaced once they are gone: all of this disappears every day in houses with no historic designation, because nobody was required to think twice about it and the contractor quoted a lower number for removing it than for working around it.

-I have written about this at some length, because it is one of the things in this profession I find difficult to watch.
+I have written about this at some length, because it is one of the things in this profession I find super frustrating.

 Where do I actually start with a renovation?

-The most common version of this I see is a client who arrives completely convinced about something they saw somewhere else, a layout, a look, a specific thing that was perfect in a house that was not their house.
-It makes complete sense that they want it.
+The most common version of this I see is a client who arrives totally convinced about something they saw somewhere else, a layout, a look, a specific thing that was perfect in a house that was not their house.
+I understand why they think they want it, it must have looked pretty cool.
 It just does not always translate in their context.
 A big part of what I do before anyone picks anything is help people find what actually belongs to their space rather than someone else's.

-Houses in Massachusetts, and old houses in general everywhere, have a way of presenting surprises once you open walls: a plumbing configuration that moves the bathroom, a condition you did not know was there, an original detail that changes everything you thought you wanted to do.
-The renovation you planned three months ago may not survive contact with the actual building, and the decisions you made early in the process may need to be remade.
+Houses in Massachusetts, and old houses in general everywhere usually have tons of surprises once you open walls.
+It's often rats, or bats, or wasps, imagine something gross and it's usually there.
+There is also the structural/mechanical component that not always can be worked around.
+The renovation you planned three months ago may not survive contact with the actual building, and the decisions you made early in the process may need to be remade, and pretty fast too since the walls are open and the construction clock is ticking.

-Not necessarily, but let me tell you what design actually is, because it is not what most people think, and the confusion tends to be expensive.
+Not necessarily, but let me tell you what design actually is, because it's probably not what you think and the confusion tends to be expensive.

 The official definition of interior design describes it as the art and science of understanding people's behavior to create functional spaces within a building, encompassing conceptual development, space planning, site inspections, research, communication with everyone involved in a project, construction management, and execution.
 That is a fairly dry Wikipedianesque way of putting it, but the key distinction buried in there is this one: interior designers may decorate, but decorators do not design.
 In the United States these two things get collapsed into each other constantly, which is part of why people end up confused about what they are hiring and what they are paying for.

-What tends to happen when that step gets skipped is not usually a disaster.
-It is more like a slow figurative death by disappointment.
+What tends to happen when the "figuring out the layout" step gets skipped is not usually a total disaster, it's more like a slow figurative death by disappointment.
 A client goes directly to a contractor with a rough idea, the contractor is skilled and builds exactly what he was asked to build, and six months later everything is finished and beautiful and somehow not quite right.
 The flow is off, the colors are off, the world is off.
 The contractor did his job perfectly.
 The design problem was simply never solved, because nobody whose job it was to solve it was in the room.
-Good contractors know this, and the first thing the serious ones will tell you is Get A Designer, not because they cannot proceed, but because they would rather not build the wrong thing and deal with the consequences later.
+Good contractors know this and the first thing the serious ones will tell you is Get A Designer, not because they cannot proceed, but because they would rather not build the wrong thing and deal with the consequences later.

 What I offer is one person thinking about all of it at once, who gets to know you well enough over the course of a project to interpret what you actually need and not just what you asked for in the first meeting, and who is the single reference point from the first conversation to the last site visit.
 No handoffs between a space planner and a decorator and someone else who handles the furniture.
-One coherent vision, developed and executed by the same person who came up with it, and adjusted as the project reveals itself, because they always do.
+One coherent vision, developed and executed by the same person who came up with it, and adjusted as the project reveals itself.

 The goal is never a house that looks like it came out of a magazine, which is to say a house that looks like everyone else's house.
-The goal is a house that feels inevitable, like it could not have been any other way, and that is also unmistakably the house of the people living in it.
-Getting there takes asking a lot of questions, looking carefully at things that have nothing obvious to do with interior design, and being willing to sit with a problem long enough to find the answer that is actually right rather than the one that is simply available.
+The goal is a house that feels inevitable, like it could not have been any other way.
+Getting there takes asking a lot of questions, looking carefully at things that are not obvious and being willing to sit with a problem long enough to find the answer that is actually right rather than the one that is easy or available.

 If you want to see how that looks in practice you can look at my portfolio and get ready to be amazed.